-Connecting these lows with a line results in an ascending trendline, showing you that the trend is up.
-A trendline can also be drawn along the swing highs.
-This shows the angle of ascent, and the strength of the price move, whether strongly higher or not.
+Connecting these lows with a line results in an ascending trendline, showing you that the prices are trending upwards.
+A trendline can also be drawn along the individual swing highs.
+This shows the angle of ascent, the strength of the price move, and the relative strength of the trend.

 When the price falls, the swing highs fall.
 Connecting these highs with a line results in a descending trendline, illustrating the downward trend.
 A trendline can also be drawn along the swing lows.
 This shows the angle of descent and the strength of the downward price movement.

 That said, drawing trendlines whenever possible can aid new traders in spotting the overall trend, while also highlighting small trends and corrections within that overall trend.

-During an uptrend, buying opportunities may occur when a short-term downtrend meets the overall ascending trendline.
+During an uptrend, buying or going long opportunities may occur when a short-term downtrend meets the overall ascending trendline.
 During a downtrend, selling or shorting opportunities may occur when a short-term uptrend meets the overall descending trendline.

 This means that any acceleration or deceleration of the trend requires adjustments to the trendline.
 Trendlines work as a tool, and can't be relied on solely.
 To decide whether a trendline should be adjusted, or whether it has been definitely broken, consider how the price moves within a trend.

 During an uptrend, the price makes higher highs and higher lows.
 As long as that keeps occurring, if the price moves below the trendline it doesn't necessarily mean the trend has ended, the line may just need to be adjusted.

 During a downtrend, the price makes lower lows and lower highs.
-As long as that happens, if the price moves above the descending trendline it doesn't necessarily mean the trend has ended, the trendline may just need to be adjusted.
+As long as that happens, if the price moves above the descending trendline it doesn't necessarily mean the trend has ended, the trendline might simply need to be adjusted.

 Trendlines as a Guide

 The need for constant adjusting makes a trendline imprecise for use as a trade signal.
-Also, consider that a trendline drawn at a slightly different angle can make a big difference on what price that trendline intersects with.
+Also, consider that a trendline drawn at a slightly different angle can make a big difference in what price that trendline intersects with.